Aberdeen University Sports Union: Events

 University of Aberdeen hosts some of the largest university events in Scotland.
 These range from those for the avid university sports person to providing a fun day for students.

 Superteams

 Superteams is normally the second weekend of March and is one of the flagship events attracting approximately 480 students to compete and 60 student volunteers.
 It is the largest one-day event of its kind in Scotland.
 The event is made up of teams of seven with no more than four from the opposite sex, the team must also nominate a Superman and Superwoman.
-This is a fun event and separated into many bases, some of which over the years have included; Go-Karting, Abseiling, Tug of war, Sprints, Sumo Wrestling, Bungee Runs, Paintballing and Orienteering.
+This is separated into many bases, some of which over the years have included; Go-Karting, Abseiling, Tug of war, Sprints, Sumo Wrestling, Bungee Runs, Paintballing and Orienteering.

 Blues Ball

 The Sports Blues Ball is traditionally the first Thursday in February and it the annual recognition of sporting achievement at the university where the five Sports Trophies are awarded along with the Blues.
 It is the largest all seated sports ball in Scotland.
 Guest speakers have included Jimmy Hill, Jason White, Ally McCoist, Clive Tyldesley, Doddie Weir, Gordon Smith and Chris Cusiter and Tim Baillie.